11 Best Holiday Dishes for the New Year 2024

 The new year means one thing in Latino communities: tamales!
 These packed corn dough parcels encapsulate spiced meats, cheese, chilies or sweet fillings.
 Making tamales is a labor of love, usually involving an assembly line of family members gathered in the kitchen.
 Each tamal is individually wrapped in corn husks or plantain leaves before steaming, resulting in a unique gift at the table.
 Unwrap your tamal to discover the treasures inside!
 Sweet or savory, tamales mean more to Latinos than just delicious food.
 They represent family bonds that sustain through generations.

-See also What can you cook in a rice cooker?
+See also How to cook brown rice in a rice cooker?
+7 easy steps guide

 4. Twelve Grapes